Charles Ansell (painter)

-Charles Ansell (born 1752), flourished towards the close of the 18th century was an English painter.
+Charles Ansell (born c.
+1752), flourished towards the close of the 18th century was an English painter.

 Work

 His name occurred only twice (1780 & 1781) in the catalogues of the Royal Academy.
 He was celebrated for his drawings of the horse, but also drew domestic subjects.
 His most celebrated work, Life and death of a Racehorse was engraved in a set of six plates by Francis Jukes, and published in 1784 by John Walker Carver & Printseller.

 Other works were The graces of archery or elegant airs, attitudes and lady traps and a six plate set The life of a horse.
 Other works engraved by Peltro William Tomkins were The English Dressing Room, The English Fire Side, The French Dressing Room' and 'The French Fire Side.